marzdrel/rails-style-guide/README.md

       bug, Fixes the bug)
     - Valid title should nicely end this sentence: "If submitted this commit will: Fix bug"
+    - Do not repeat commit messages if you forget to include something.
+      Either squash two commits if the changes are not pushed or just explicitly describe the second (missing) change.
+    - Always focus the message on the actual change, not the big picture.
+Avoid "Setup base for new interface", use "Add routes for ...".

     http://project.management-system.com/ticket/123